Randware/Wasome/docs/IMPORTS-DEPENDENCIES.md

 ### 4.1 Definition

 By default, symbols are only visible in the file they were declared.
 Imports make it possible to change that.
+This means that it is required to import the own module in order to access symbols in other files in the current module.
 They must be positioned at the top of the source file wanting to use the symbol and bring them into scope.

-Imports always work on an entire file.
-In other words, it is only possible to import full files and not only parts of it.
+Imports always work on an entire module.
+In other words, it is only possible to import full modules and not only parts of it.
 Only symbols marked as `pub` (public) can be accessed via imports.
 Attempting to use symbols not declared as `pub` leads to a compiler error.